| Effective: 6/21/1983 |

 or

-In determining availability of a U.S. flag air carrier, travelers should use the following rules unless their application would result in the first or last leg of travel from or to the U.S. being performed by a foreign air carrier:
+In determining availability of U.S. flag air carrier service, travelers should use the following rules unless applying such rules would result in the first or last leg of travel from or to the U.S. being performed by a foreign air carrier:

 or